kubedb/docs/docs/guides/cassandra/concepts/cassandraversion.md

 `spec.version` is a required field that specifies the original version of Cassandra database that has been used to build the docker image specified in `spec.db.image` field.

-### spec.deprecated

-`spec.deprecated` is an optional field that specifies whether the docker images specified here is supported by the current KubeDB operator.

-The default value of this field is `false`.
-If `spec.deprecated` is set to `true`, KubeDB operator will skip processing this CRD object and will add a event to the CRD object specifying that the DB version is deprecated.

 ### spec.db.image

 `spec.db.image` is a required field that specifies the docker image which will be used to create PetSet by KubeDB operator to create expected Cassandra database.

+### spec.exporter.image

+`spec.exporter.image` specifies the image which will export matrices needed for monitoring.

 ### spec.initContainer.image

-`spec.initContainer.image` is a required field that specifies the image which will be used to remove `lost+found` directory and mount an `EmptyDir` data volume.
+`spec.initContainer.image` is a required field that specifies the image which will be used to mount some scripts in database container.

+### spec.medusa.image

+`spec.medusa.image` specifies the image required for backup process of Cassandra.

+### spec.medusa.init.image

+`spec.medusa.init.image` specifies the image required for restore process of Cassandra.

 ### spec.podSecurityPolicies.databasePolicyName